 A B2B Sales Performance Evaluation is a tool to identify and measure the performance of a sales team.
-It helps companies establish clear goals for employees, monitor their progress, and maintain consistency in their efforts.
+It helps companies establish clear employee goals, monitor their progress, and maintain consistency in their efforts.

-The purpose of a B2B Sales Performance Evaluation document is to give the sales team time to reflect on their performance for the year and to provide feedback on how they can improve in the coming months.
+A B2B Sales Performance Evaluation document gives the sales team time to reflect on their performance for the year and provide feedback on how they can improve in the coming months.

 Why should you do a performance evaluation?

 A performance evaluation intends to ensure that the employee and employer are on the same page, helping you align your compensation with expectations.